-For eclectic, fusion vegan fare (think soybean hummus, taco rice and falafel), head to Meu Nota, a nondescript second-floor café outside the supermarket chain in Kōenji—a bustling shopping district.
-It's outfitted with charming, antique furniture—and if you go on the weekends, there may even be live music.
+For eclectic, fusion vegan fare (think soybean hummus, taco rice and falafel) with a charming vibe, head to Meu Nota, a nondescript second-floor café outside the supermarket chain in Kōenji—a bustling shopping district.
+It's outfitted with antique furniture—and if you go on the weekends, there may even be live music.

 14. Garden Cafe

 Part-salon, part-spa, part-restaurant, Garden Cafe in Tokyo's Aoyama ward offers a variety of curry, soup and salad sets, along with sweets (think cherry and pistachio parfait and berry soy yogurt parfait), smoothies and teas.
 Cash only!

 Tudore Tranquility is Japan's first upscale restaurant that focuses exclusively on plant-based cuisine.
 Chef Mamta Reid, who hails from South Africa, has created an eight-course experience in a decidedly luxurious setting.
 Over the course of two hours, diners may taste everything from black quinoa and chestnut soup with smoked paprika, to cashew mozzarella and lemongrass tofu steak.
 Reservations are required for dinner Wednesday through Saturday, but there's also smoothies on offer ever Tuesday and a Champagne brunch on Sundays.

 READ MORE: How To Plan Your First Trip To Japan

 The motto at Sasaya Cafe is "enjoy eating the veggie way"—which is easy when the menu of sweet and savory breakfast, lunch and afternoon dishes includes things like scones and crumb cakes, curries and fried tempeh, hummus sandwiches and miso soup.